 Please read this notice before you book your VR experience

-By participating in The Antarctica Experience (‘VR experience’), you agree that you have read and understood the following information.
+By participating in Expedition 360: A National Geographic VR Exploration Into the Okavango Delta (‘VR experience’), you agree that you have read and understood the following information.

 The National Museum does not recommend the VR experiences for children under the age of 13 years.
 If a parent or guardian of a child under 13 decides that their child should nevertheless participate in the VR experiences, they should supervise their child during the experience for any adverse effects.
 The Museum has the sole discretion not to admit any person to the VR experiences if a Museum representative considers that the VR experiences would not be suitable for them.